openrisc/openrisc.github.io/tutorials.md

 -   Altera HW tutorial [PDF][].
 -   Xilinx HW tutorial [PDF][1].

-Tutorials on how to implement OR1200 on Xilinx Spartan-6 FPGA.

--   OpenRISC implemented on the Digilent Atlys board [blog on OpenRISC for newbies][]

 Tutorials on how to implement OR1200 on Xilinx and Altera FPGAs using MinSoC.